sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/spring-security-jwt-mocking/README.md

 # How to test forwarding of Jwt access-token to other services
-This demo uses Spring security library `org.springframework.security:spring-security-test`
+This demo is about accessing a secured api that sits behind a secured service like OAuth2.
+This demo assumes the use of Spring security library `org.springframework.security:spring-security-test`

 I have a `/api/health/passheader` endpoint.
 I also have another endpoint that receives the jwt access token at `/api/health/jwtreceiver`.
 As the name implies on the endpoints one gets a jwt header and forwards to another endpoint.